What is the Difference Between a Manager and a Coach?

 The Workforce Generation Is Rapidly Changing

-Therefore, in this rapidly changing environment, we have to ask “How do you coach your team to succeed?”
+In this rapidly changing environment, we have to ask “How do you coach your team to succeed?”
 Well, it first starts with you.
-You might be a manager, but managers should be Coaches too.
-You see, we have to accept the fact that you cannot be an effective manager, without being a good Coach and to enumerate further, below are the 5 tips that have worked for me as I myself needed to transform how I function as a manager.
+You might be a manager, but managers should be coaches too.
+You see, we have to accept the fact that you cannot be an effective manager, without being a good coach.
+To enumerate further, below are the 5 tips that have worked for me as I myself needed to transform how I function as a manager.

 Tip # 1: Empower your people.